DFINITY-Education/web-development/module-3.md

 Replacing `CANISTER_ID` with the identifier of your `web_development_assets` canister.
 The identifier should take the general form of `cxeji-wacaa-aaaaa-aaaaa-aaaaa-aaaaa-aaaaa-q`.

 From here, you should see a view similar to that displayed in the picture at the top of this document.
 Try to create a new auction by clicking the "New Auction" button on the top right, and then explore some of the other front-end features.
 Once you create a new auction, refresh the page to see that the item persists.
-Finally, try performing some command-line tests (as described in the bottom of the Module 2 document) to see if the auctions you added were successfully stored in the `web_development` canister backend.
+Finally, try performing some command-line tests (as described at the bottom of the Module 2 document) to see if the auctions you added were successfully stored in the `web_development` canister backend.